What's wrong with interest?Written by Sawitri Mardyani

 Second, Muslims in the past as well as today have developed and are providing alternatives to interest-based lending.
 Part 2 of this series will start discussing some of those alternatives.

 This is Part 1 of a series on Riba in Islam.
-Here are Part 2 - Beneficent: Empowerment Through Interest-Free Debt Relief and Part 3 - Ijara CDC's Halal Mortgage - How Does It Work?.
+Here are Part 2 - Beneficent: Empowerment Through Interest-Free Debt Relief, Part 3 - Ijara CDC's Halal Mortgage - How Does It Work?, Part 4 - Iana Financial Revives the Tradition of the Benevolent Loan.
 Future parts of the series will continue to discuss practical implications of the Islamic prohibition on interest and alternatives for Muslims living in Canada today.

 To make sure you don't miss the rest of the series, sign up for the Muslim Link Snapshot and get Muslim Link articles delivered to your inbox every month.